-Ageing impacts people in different ways, including the need for services and supports.
-More support may be needed at key transitional events that may occur later in life such as retirement, loss of a spouse, becoming homeless, having a disability, becoming a carer, or dealing with end of life.
+Ageing impacts people in different ways.
+More services and support may be needed at key transitional events that may occur later in life such as retirement, loss of a spouse, becoming homeless, having a disability, becoming a carer, or dealing with the end of life.
 Many older people across Australia and the city of Melbourne face disadvantage and other barriers that affect their health and wellbeing and opportunities for social and economic engagement.